cyberbotics/webots/docs/reference/robot-window-plugin.md

 These functions sends messages containing the robot's devices latest measurements that can be easily passed to the HTML robot window.

-The `wbu_default_robot_window_configure` function sends to the HTML robot window a configuration JSON messages, prefixed with the "configure" label, containing all the setup information about the robot and its devices.
+The `wbu_default_robot_window_configure` function sends to the HTML robot window a configuration JSON message, prefixed with the "configure" label, containing all the setup information about the robot and its devices.
 Here is the sample structure of the configure message:
 ```
 configure {